t-mart/deboned-chicken-thighs/README.md

 # Deboning Chicken Thighs

-This is just a note to myself (and maybe others) that when you buy bone-in skin-on chicken thighs, your yield of thigh meat will be roughly **70%** of the total weight of the thigh.
+This is just a note to myself (and maybe others) that when you buy bone-in skin-on (BISO) chicken thighs, your yield of thigh meat will be roughly **70%** of the total weight of the thigh.

-When you're in the grocery store, comparing the price bone-in skin-on chicken to it's boneless skinless counterpart is difficult because you do not know how much meat exists in the former.
+When you're in the grocery store, comparing the price BISO chicken thighs to its boneless skinless (BLSL) counterpart is difficult because you do not know how much meat exists in the former.
+And almost always, strangely, BISO thighs are cheaper per pound.

 Therefore, I performed a test with about 8 pounds and these are my results:

 | Product          | Measurement |